stephenslab/mixsqp/README.md

 computer.
 For details, refer to the [CRAN documentation][cran].
 For Mac computers, see [these notes][compiling-macos].

-+ To use the (optional) alternative solver, "mixkwdual" -- mostly useful for comparisons of the different optimization methods -- you will need to install the [REBayes][rebayes] package which, in turn, requires the [Rmosek][mosek] package.
-Refer to the
-[MOSEK documentation][mosek-docs] for instructions on installing the Rmosek package.
++ To use the (optional) alternative solver, "mixkwdual", which is mostly useful for comparisons of the different optimization methods, you will need to install the [REBayes][rebayes] package.
+The REBayes package, in turn, requires the [Rmosek][mosek] package.
+Refer to the [MOSEK documentation][mosek-docs] for instructions on installing the Rmosek package.
 Once you have followed these steps, you can run [this example](inst/code/test.rmosek.R) to verify that Rmosek is